Dynamic Group - A collection of people that have physically met in the ongoing game session and are currently playing together.

 1.6 Do not reply to old threads with no new relevant information (also known as "necro").
 The general rule is that all threads with last reply older than 3 months should not be replied to unless absolutely necessary.

 1.7 Certain forum sections have special rules applied to them, for example the report or ban appeal forums.
 The rules for those sections are always outlined in a sticky thread inside those forums and are not included within the general community rules.

 1.8 You must use your website username on our TeamSpeak server at all times.

-1.9 User titles, avatars, signatures and post contents may not imitate or try to replicate official staff warnings/statements, awards, badges or other perks.
+1.9 User titles, avatars, signatures and post contents may not imitate or try to replicate official staff warnings/statements, awards, badges or Premium perks.

 1.12 In order to play on our servers you are required to have an active character page on our website.
-This character page must be appropriate and not conflict with any other rules.
-All characters must fit with our Lore.
+All characters backstories must be compatible with our Lore.

 1.13 All members will be limited to no more than 3 alive characters at one time.
 You can only switch your active character once every 24 hours.

 Cheating is using 3rd party programs in order to get unfair advantage over other players in game.
 Examples of cheating are radar, auto-aim software or injecting scripts into the game engine.
 Cheaters are not welcome in our community, this also includes cheating in other games.